sketchplugins/plugin-directory/README.md

 - [Toggle NoPrint](https://github.com/sudilkovsky/toggle-noprint-visibility-sketch-plugin), by Denis Sudilkovsky: Toggle Visibility of 'NoPrint' layers in Sketch
 - [CSSketch](https://github.com/johncoates/cssketch), by John Coates: CSS Stylesheet integration to improve your workflow, with Less support.
 Attach once, updates your design automatically on stylesheet changes.
 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
-- [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
-- [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [SketchTextSourcer](https://github.com/hamidp/sketchtextsourcer), by Hamid Palo: Sketch plugin for easily populating a bunch of text layers from a source.
 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
 - [Swap Styles](https://github.com/ozzik/swap-styles), by Oz Pinhas: Sketch plugin for swaping styles between two layers.
 - [Sketch Tiles](https://github.com/kumo/sketch-tiles), by Robert Clarke: A Sketch plugin for playing with seamless tiles.
-- [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Unlinker](https://github.com/eivindbohler/sketch-unlinker), by Eivind Bøhler: Sketch plugin that lets you unlink selected layers and groups from either shared symbols, styles or text styles, en masse.
 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.